risingwavelabs/risingwave-docs-legacy/docs/sql/query-syntax/query-syntax-generated-columns.md

 + A generation expression cannot reference another generated column.

 + The generated column is created in RisingWave and will not be accessed through the external connector.
-Therefore, do not validate RisingWave's generated columns on the source.
+Therefore, if the external upstream system has a schema, it does not need to include the generated column within the table's schema in the external system.

 :::